learn-co-students/sql-complex-joins-readme-v-000/README.md

 ```

 ###Outer Join
 Outer Joins, on the other hand, will return all of the matching rows AND all of the additional rows from the specified table.
 Which table/additional rows are determined by the type of outer join.
-There are are three types of outer joins: Left Outer Join, Right Outer Join, and Full Outer Join.
+There are three types of outer joins: Left Outer Join, Right Outer Join, and Full Outer Join.

 ####Left Outer Join
 This is the most common outer join, and the one you'll use most often.
 This returns the normal inner join result and also ***returns all of the rows from the left-most (i.e. first mentioned) table***.